jbeck018/howlerops/backend-go/PHASE_3_ARCHITECTURE.md

 ## Overview

-Phase 3 introduces team collaboration features to SQL Studio, transforming it from an individual-only tool to a team-enabled platform.
+Phase 3 introduces team collaboration features to Howlerops, transforming it from an individual-only tool to a team-enabled platform.
 This architecture maintains backward compatibility with Phase 1 & 2 (Individual tier) while adding organization-level features for team collaboration.

 **Key Features:**
 - Organizations with RBAC (Owner, Admin, Member, Viewer)